dahuatechnologies/dahuatechnologies/README.md

 ---

-**Obs0: The circuit is open so that AI can expand or regress in its learning.**
+**Obs0: The circuit is open so that can expand or regress in its learning (Artificial Intelligence).**

 ---